-- Obtain express consent from patients to use clinical photographs and videos for educational or promotional purposes.
+• Physicians should obtain express consent from patients to use clinical photographs and videos for educational or promotional purposes.
+Consent forms are appropriate.

-- Remove any personal identifiers to protect patient confidentiality.
+• Remove any personal identifiers to protect patient confidentiality.
+If practising in a hospital or institution, be aware of the organization’s policies.

 Physicians' obligations

-Patients' photographs or videos should be treated as their personal health information.
-This is especially so if these depict sensitive or private parts of the body or include items that could identify the patient, such as a birthmark, a ring, the face, or a unique anatomical feature.
+Patients' photographs or videos would generally be considered personal health information.
+This is especially so if they depict sensitive or private parts of the body or include characteristics that could identify the patient, such as a birthmark, a ring, the face, or a unique anatomical feature.

-A patient's implied consent is sufficient when you are collecting, using or disclosing an individual's personal health information to provide health care within the circle of care, for example to monitor disease, for surveillance of nevi, etc.
+A patient's implied consent is usually sufficient when you are collecting, using, or disclosing an individual's personal health information to provide healthcare within the circle of care, for example to monitor disease, for surveillance of nevi, etc. However, some Colleges require express consent prior to taking any photograph or video recording of a patient even for the purposes of care.

-What should be included in the informed consent discussion for the use of photographs and video for educational purposes?
+What should be included in the informed consent discussion for the use of photographs and videos for educational purposes?

 If you intend to use clinical photographs or videos of a patient, particularly for educational reasons, you should consider discussing the following with the patient:

-- the reasons for taking the photographs or video
+• the reasons for taking the photographs or videos

 Patients should not feel pressured and the discussion should be documented in the patient's medical record.

-It is important to advise patients who will likely have authorized access to the photographs or videos, and where they may be published.
-For example, patients should be advised if these will be published on the Internet.
-Keep in mind that more and more academic journals are accessible on the Internet, and educational programs are often delivered via webcast.
+It is important to inform patients where the photographs/videos may be published.
+For example, patients should be advised if these will be published on clinic websites or social media platforms.
+Keep in mind that many academic journals and educational programs are accessible online.

 Be alert to any personal identifiers

-When patients consent to the use of their anonymous photograph or video for educational purposes, you should remove any personal identifiers to protect patient confidentiality.
-You will want to remove the patient's name (including any identifying data attached to the digital photograph or video, such as the name used to save the electronic file) and other identifying information (such as age, gender, patient history, etc.).
+When patients consent to the use of their anonymous photographs or videos for educational purposes, you should remove any personal identifiers to protect patient confidentiality.
+You will want to remove the patient’s name (including any identifying data attached to the digital photograph or video, such as the name used to save the electronic file) and other identifying information such as age, gender, patient history, etc.

 Is written authorization in the form of a witnessed, signed consent form required?

-Most provincial and territorial privacy legislation does not define how express consent must be obtained, but at least one province requires it to be in writing.
-You may decide to request that patients complete a written authorization form.
+Most privacy legislation does not define how express consent must be obtained, but at least one province and one territory require it to be in writing, subject to specified exceptions.
+However, it is prudent to request that patients complete a written authorization form.
 You may consider using and customizing a sample consent form [PDF] for use in your practice.

 The consent form should include the range of possible uses.
 For example, it should detail the nature of the photographs or videos and list the intended purposes for their subsequent use and disclosure.